 Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Roosevelt neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 10.7% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 96.1% of all neighborhoods in America.

-American households most often have a car, and regularly they have two or three.
-But households in the Roosevelt neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Roosevelt neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 33.3% of the households here have four, five, or more cars.
 That is more cars per household than in 95.1% of the neighborhoods in the nation.

 Did you know that the Roosevelt neighborhood has more Danish and Welsh ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 6.7% of this neighborhood's residents have Danish ancestry and 5.8% have Welsh ancestry.